Quick answer

 How do I tell the first printing from a later one?

 Check the copyright page.
-A stated first edition, a number line ending in 1, or a dated first printing with no later printings listed is the key.
-US William Morrow first edition, 1982, published effectively alongside the UK Hamish Hamilton edition of the same year; both are recognized as firsts in their respective markets.
+A number line whose lowest number is 1 marks a first printing (Random House ends at 2).
+US William Morrow first edition, 1982, published effectively alongside the UK Hamish Hamilton edition (ISBN 0241107836) of the same year; both are recognized as firsts in their respective markets.

 Is the book-club edition the same as the first?